MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

 ## Create a resource group

 <#
-A resource group is a logical container where you can deploy and manage Azure Stack resources.
-From your development kit or the Azure Stack integrated system, run the following code block to create a resource group.
+A resource group is a logical container where you can deploy and manage Azure Stack Hub resources.
+From your development kit or the Azure Stack Hub integrated system, run the following code block to create a resource group.
 Though we've assigned values for all the variables in this article, you can use these values or assign new ones.
 #>

 # Edit your variables, if required